konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/local/github/install.md

 ## Connecting to Kubernetes

-You will be automatically connected to your new kubernetes cluster.
+You will be automatically connected to your new Kubernetes cluster.
 To view all cluster pods, run

 ```bash
 kubectl get pods -A